 Advanced Memory Acquisition Techniques

-Before we can detect and analyze malware in memory, we first need to acquire a memory dump.
-There are several advanced memory acquisition techniques that can help us capture the most relevant and accurate data.
+We first need to acquire a memory dump before detecting and analyzing malware in memory.
+Advanced memory acquisition techniques can help us capture the most relevant and accurate data.
 Let’s discuss a few of them.

 Hardware-based Memory Acquisition